alimshafiei/Linear_regresssion_1/README.md

 In linear regression, combining features generally improves prediction accuracy more effectively than creating interaction features.

 ## License This project is licensed under the MIT License - see the LICENSE file for details.
 ## © 2024 Ali M Shafiei.
-All rights
+All rights reserved.